Honey Badger Silver (CVE:TUF) Trading Down 14% – Time to Sell?

-Honey Badger Silver Inc. (CVE:TUF – Get Free Report)’s share price dropped 14% during mid-day trading on Thursday .
+Honey Badger Silver Inc. (CVE:TUF – Get Free Report) dropped 14% during trading on Thursday .
 The stock traded as low as C$0.25 and last traded at C$0.25.
-Approximately 256,832 shares traded hands during mid-day trading, an increase of 86% from the average daily volume of 138,175 shares.
+Approximately 256,832 shares were traded during mid-day trading, an increase of 86% from the average daily volume of 138,175 shares.
 The stock had previously closed at C$0.29.

 About Honey Badger Silver